gbv/beaconspec/beacon.md

 Note that in contrast to BEACON text format, link fields MAY include line breaks, which are removed by whitespace normalization.
-Furthermore id field, label field and target field MAY include a vertical bar, which is encoded as `%7C` during construction the link.
+Furthermore id field, qualifier field and target field MAY include a vertical bar, which is encoded as `%7C` during construction the link.